 Quick Answer: Is Hiroshima Worth It for Most Travelers?

-Yes, Hiroshima is worth it for most travelers.
-It is one of the best additions to a Japan itinerary if you are staying in Kyoto or Osaka and want a day trip that feels meaningfully different from temples, shopping districts, and big-city neighborhoods.
+- Worth it if: you are based in Kyoto or Osaka and want a day trip that feels meaningfully different from temples, shopping streets, and big-city neighborhoods.

 Who Is Hiroshima Actually Worth It For?